CERTCC/SSVC/doc/md_src_files/040_stakeholders-scope.md

 This definition is useful because it lets us keep to common usage and intuition and call the Linux kernel—at least a specific version of it—“one piece” of software.

 But decision points about safety and mission impact are not about the software in isolation; they are about the entire cyber-physical system, of which the software is a part.
-The term "physical" in "cyber-physical system" should be interpreted broadly; selling stocks or manipulating press outlet content are both best understood as affecting human social institutions.
+The term “physical” in “cyber-physical system” should be interpreted broadly; selling stocks or manipulating press outlet content are both best understood as affecting human social institutions.
 These social institutions do not have much of a corporeal instantiation, but they are physical in the sense that they are not merely software, and so are parts of cyber-physical systems.

 The hard part of delineating the boundaries of the affected system is specifying what it means for one system to be part of another system.